QUICK SUMMARY:

 Listens Per Episode

 In addition to the total number of subscribers, you’ll also want to track podcast listens—the number of times an individual episode has been played.
-This helps to determine how engaged the audience is with the content.
+This helps to determine the podcast's reach as well as how engaged the audience is with the content.

 Downloads Per Episode

 Downloads per episode refer to how many people have downloaded a certain episode of the podcast to their app or device.
 This doesn’t necessarily mean they’ve listened to it—but they have downloaded it.
-Tracking listens per episode and downloads per episode helps measure overall audience engagement and loyalty.
+Tracking listens per episode and how many downloads per episode helps measure overall audience engagement, the podcast's popularity, and listener loyalty.

 Downloads Over Time